Trump pick in Georgia governor race not drawing donor flock - NewsBreak

 “We’ll be outraised and outspent, but we won’t be outworked,” said Perdue spokesperson Jenni Sweat.
 “This is a people versus politicians race, and the silent majority is rising up to reject failed career politicians like Brian Kemp.
 David Perdue is proud to be supported by a strong network of grassroots conservatives who will propel him to victory in May and November.”

 For now, Perdue is particularly reliant on one family.
-Chip Howalt, his wife Cynthia, and their three Dalton-based companies including Textile Rubber & Chemical Co., have given Perdue $121,000, more than 10% of Perdue’s fundraising total.
+Chip Howalt, his wife Cynthia, and their three Dalton-based companies including Textile Rubber & Chemical Co., have given Perdue $121,000.
+That’s more than 10% of what Perdue raised.
 Textile Rubber & Chemical Co. also gave $250,000 in January to the Georgia Values Fund, an independent committee supporting Perdue.

 That’s the only contribution the fund reported through March 1.

 Howalt didn’t respond to messages seeking comment.
-But in January, he emailed the Georgia Recorder regarding his donations to contentious northwest Georgia U.S. Rep. Marjorie Taylor Greene that he was motivated to support candidates, like Perdue, who back Trump’s false claims that the 2020 election was stolen.
+But in January, he emailed the Georgia Recorder regarding his donations to that he was motivated to support candidates, like Perdue, who back Trump’s false claims that the 2020 election was stolen.

 “The only financial support our Family will pull will be from ANY RINO’s (Republicans in name only) complicit in blocking investigations into Voter Fraud and Irregularities (GA had many) and not Objecting to confirm the Biden Electors where practical and advisable to do so,” Howalt wrote to the nonprofit news outlet.

-Federal and state election officials and Trump’s own attorney general have said there is no credible evidence the election was tainted .
+Federal and state election officials and .
 The former president’s allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.

 One option for Perdue, a former CEO of Reebok and Dollar General, would be to infuse the campaign with his own money.
 He had assets worth between nearly $15.2 million and $42.5 million in 2018, according to Open Secrets, a nonpartisan group that tracks political spending.
 Perdue also loaned or gave his campaign more than $5 million during his 2014 Senate run.
 As of Jan.
 31, he hadn’t offered the same support for the governor’s campaign, but has suggested he might.